captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-He says that they used to call you “Mad Dog Ludwig,” but I think he was kidding me.

----

-He did say, however, that all the nurses always made a fuss over you.
+He says that all the nurses always made a fuss over you.

 ---